At a glance

 Increased transparency should not be seen as a proxy for ethics or trust, Payne adds.

-“Companies can be transparent and have numbers that are not particularly good, or they can ‘cherrypick’ numbers, so that people do not really understand what is going on,” she says.
+“Companies can be transparent and have numbers that are not particularly good, or they can ‘cherry pick’ numbers, so that people do not really understand what is going on,” she says.

-“There are other factors that matter in addition to having more transparency.
-For example, when companies have an AGM [annual general meeting], how do they respond to questions?
+“There are other factors that matter in addition to greater transparency.

-"How do they speak to their financial reports?
+“For example, when companies have an AGM, how do they respond to questions?
+How do they speak to their financial reports?
 Are they honest?”

 For Stokes, ethics comes down to doing the right thing at both an organisational and an individual level.

-“You are always going to get the ‘rogues’ and the ‘heroes’ at either end of the spectrum,” he says.
 “We really need to focus on the 95 per cent in the middle, where there is a ‘grey area’ for people who are either misaligned or pressured into doing the wrong thing.

 “I think that when your team sees you take the highroad and a more conservative approach – rather than being a ‘cowboy’ when it comes to the finances – they take comfort in that,” adds Stokes.
-“You have to sit back and simply ask yourself – is this right or wrong?
-We all know the answer.”

-The research has found that, for every one‑point increase in a company’s ethics score, the likelihood of their financial statements being restated reduced by 36 per cent.
+For every one‑point increase in a company’s ethics score, the likelihood of their financial statements being restated reduced by 36 per cent.

 The research also examines the relationship between the level of ethics at the organisation’s corporate reporting functions and the investors’ reaction to the financial information released.